Aliases for PSEN1 Gene

 GeneCards Summary for PSEN1 Gene

 PSEN1 (Presenilin 1) is a Protein Coding gene.
-Diseases associated with PSEN1 include acne inversa, familial, 3 and alzheimer disease, type 3.
-Among its related pathways are ERK Signaling and Alzheimers Disease Pathway.
-GO annotations related to this gene include PDZ domain binding and calcium channel activity.
+Diseases associated with PSEN1 include Dementia, Frontotemporal and Alzheimer Disease, Type 3.
+Among its related pathways are Alzheimers Disease Pathway and A-beta Pathways: Plaque Formation and APP Metabolism.
+GO annotations related to this gene include peptidase activity and beta-catenin binding.
 An important paralog of this gene is PSEN2.

 UniProtKB/Swiss-Prot for PSEN1 Gene